Kumbh Express

-It operates as train number 12369 from Howrah Junction to Dehradun and as train number 12370 in the reverse direction, serving the states of West Bengal, Jharkhand, Bihar, Uttar Pradesh and Uttarakhand.
+It operates as train number 13037 from Howrah Junction to Dehradun and as train number 13038 in the reverse direction, serving the states of West Bengal, Jharkhand, Bihar, Uttar Pradesh and Uttarakhand.
 This train is also widely considered as the fastest train in the route of Howrah to Dehradun with also a high priority.

 Coaches

 The train presently has 1 First AC, 2 AC 2 tier, 4 AC 3 tier, Pantry Car, 2 Sleeper class, 2 Unreserved/General, 1 SLR (Seating cum Luggage Rake) & 1 EOG (End On Generator Car) coaches additionally, it also has a pantry car.
 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12369 Kumbh Express covers the distance of 1589 kilometres in 29 hours 10 mins (54 km/h) and also in 29 hours 10 mins as 12370 Kumbh Express (54 km/h).
+The 13037 Kumbh Express covers the distance of 1589 kilometres in 29 hours 10 mins (54 km/h) and 29 hours 30 mins as 13038 Kumbh Express (54 km/h).

-As the average speed of the train is above 56 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.